manning390/wrd.nvim/README.md

 - `<tab>` Will take the currently highlighted word within telescope and rerun your method with that word.
 - `?` Will prompt you to change methods provided by the client with the current queried word.

+### Selection

+After finding a word or phrase that you want to use, you can select it with `enter` as you normally would by default within telescope.

+This will store the word within the `*` and `@`.
+If you are hovered over a word, it will directly replace it.